 Mortgage insurance actually makes it possible for people to buy homes that they otherwise wouldn’t be able to qualify for.
 By becoming a homeowner sooner rather than later as a result, you can start building equity and wealth sooner, allowing you to accumulate more wealth over time.
 Plus, you can save all that money that you’ve been spending in rent and actually put it towards something that you own.

 Keep in mind that home values in the Seattle area have been increasing year after year.
-And even though prices have stagnated over the past year and are not expected to climb very much in 2020, over time home values appreciate.
-This means that today’s $755,600 home will likely be a lot more into the future.
+And they’re expected to continue doing the same throughout 2021.
+This means a home worth $755,600 today will likely be a lot more into the future.

 Dropping Mortgage Insurance is Possible